FAU-CDI/wisski-distillery/README.md

         - First steps after provisioning
 - Writeup approach to SSL (Wildcard cert with proxy that downgrades connections to plain http, or mod_md)
 - Automatically setup SALZ adapter (if this is possible)
-- Setup users for GraphDB and enable security, is this supported by WissKI SALZ?
+- Investigate support for GraphDB Auth in WissKI Salz
+    - Eventually enable security if needed
 - Allow customization of GraphDB installation paths